caelan-douglas/tinybox/README.md

 There is a feature in the game that contacts a remote API.
 Using this API, the user can upload their own worlds and fetch worlds made by other users.

 By default it links to https://tinybox-worlds.caelan-douglas.workers.dev/.
-If you want to make your own repo (or get worlds from an unofficial repo), you can change the world repo in-game in Settings -> World Database Repo.
+You can change the world repo in-game in Settings -> World Database Repo.
+If you wish to make your own repo, you can implement this API however you like, but these are the guidelines on the data that the game expects to recieve & what it sends.

 The functionality of the repo is as follows (where `/` is the root of the API web page):